markthebault/kube-datascience/README.md

 ## Improvments to be done
 - Store the home directory of jupyter to an S3 bucket (or compatible)
+- Find a way to not expose directly the spark webui on the internet but make it available for the datascientist
 - Pass AWS environment variables to the containers dynamically
 - Add tensorflow capabilities to this environment